 It is Busy

-As Turkey’s largest attraction as far as ticket sales go, over 5000 visits can arrive on the site per day.
-Many are day trippers from the coast.
+As Turkey’s largest attraction as far as ticket sales go, over 5000 visitors can arrive on the site per day.
+It is part of the typical Turkey Triangle tours, where visitors also experience Ephesus and Cappadocia.
+Other visitors are day trippers from the coast.
 If you are wanting to visit on a day trip, here are a few options.

 If you have the time, spend the night before in Denizli or Pamukkale itself, and visit early in the morning. you will beat the day-trip tours to the site and can wander without heavy crowds.